 The official website will operate a first come, first served system from the middle of the month, with exact dates not announced.

 Only people in Japan have been able to buy tickets online so far, with millions taking part in two lotteries.

 Japanese fans will also have access to a first-come, first-served process earlier, with this running from April 28 to May 7.

-This is restricted to people in the host nation who are drawn following a postcode lottery, however.
+This is restricted to people in the host nation who are drawn following a postcard lottery, however.

 Applications to enter this lottery will be accepted between February 20 and March 13.

 People living outside Japan can now purchase tickets through authorised ticket resellers in their home countries, with this process beginning in June.

 They are often sold bundled with travel and hotels.